 - Must wear proper dress attire.

-- Put all cell phones and pagers on silent or vibrate.
+- Put all cell phones and pagers on silent.

-- No recording and taking pictures of any kind in the courtroom.
+- No recording or taking pictures of any kind in the courtroom.

 - No food or drinks of any kind inside the courtroom.